 To learn more about the life of a photographer working with comedians, I asked Matt a few questions…

-I usually have about 4 or 5 shoots planned each week – whether that’s comedy commission, theatre marketing or magazine editorial.
+I usually have about four or five shoots planned each week – whether that’s comedy commission, theatre marketing or magazine editorial.
 The rest of my week is editing, retouching and setting up new work… the business side of things!

 Photography was a big part of my degree (Communication Design BA) and my final major project was a short run of a book that shadowed performers backstage at 8 West End shows.
 My first professional commission was a campaign for a musical called Avenue Q in London.
 The shoot was so much fun, and I was totally hooked and knew that photography was the right career route for me!
 Comedy has always been a love of mine, so the minute I owned a camera, it was a no-brainer that I would endeavour to shoot my heroes of comedy.